 Consistent accuracy and reliability even under the most extreme shop conditions

-Designed to work exclusively with Newall's digital readouts, the Spherosyn 2G and Microsyn 2G encoders embody a truly innovative design in which all of the electronics and measuring components are sealed and protected.
+Designed to work exclusively with Newall's digital readouts, the Spherosyn Serial and Microsyn Serial encoders embody a truly innovative design in which all of the electronics and measuring components are sealed and protected.
 The encoders carry an IP67 environmental rating and will continue to provide accurate, reliable readings even when fully submersed in water, oil or coolant.
 No other linear encoder matches the durability and reliability of Newall's reader heads and scales.

 Standard travel lengths up to 11 meters.